On the Role of Muons in Binary Neutron Star Mergers: First Simulations: Equation of State and Hydrodynamics

 \section{Equation of State and Hydrodynamics}

-Generally, a muonic EoS may be constructed by ``dressing'' a baseline baryonic EoS\footnote{Such as those found, for example, in the CompOSE database~\url{https://compose.obspm.fr/}.}, parameterized by the baryon number density $n_b$, temperature $T$ and proton fraction $Y_p$, with a leptonic EoS.
+Generally, a muonic EoS may be constructed by ``dressing'' a baseline baryonic EoS\footnote{Such as those found, for example, in the CompOSE database~\url{https://compose.obspm.fr/}.}, parameterized by the baryon number density $n_b$, temperature $T$, and charge fraction of strongly interacting particles $Y_q$ with a leptonic EoS.
 In the following, we consider the leptons and the anti-leptons $l = \{e^-, \mu^-, e^+, \mu^+\}$ as relativistic ideal Fermi gases.
 Hence, the lepton number density $n_{l^{\mp}}$, energy density $\varepsilon_{l^{\mp}}$ and pressure $p_{l^\mp}$ read~\cite{1977ApJ...212..859B, Timmes_1999}

 where $m_l$ is the lepton rest-mass, $\beta_l = T/m_l c^2$ is the relativity parameter, $K_l$ is a constant

 $\eta^0_{l^\mp}$ are the non-relativistic degeneracy parameters

 and $\mu_{l^-}$ is the relativistic lepton chemical potential (including rest-mass).
 Note that Eq.~\eqref{eq:chem-pot-p} is a definition, while Eq.~\eqref{eq:chem-pot-a} arises from the equilibrium between particles, antiparticles and photons (with zero chemical potential).
 Finally, $F_{k}(\eta^0_{l^{\mp}}, \beta_l)$ is the generalized Fermi integral of order $k$, whose evaluation is performed numerically following~\cite{Aparicio_1998}.